Self-Correction Bench: Uncovering and Addressing the Self-Correction Blind Spot in Large Language Models: Related work

-\textbf{Hallucination Snowballing}: \citet{zhang2023languagemodelhallucinationssnowball} has demonstrated that once LLM hallucinates, subsequent tokens tend to be consistent with the error, suggesting the lack of self-correction mechanism.
-This phenomenon suggests systematic limitations in self-correction during generation.
+\textbf{Intrinsic self-correction in LLMs.} Recent work explores intrinsic self-correction via self-feedback \citep{shinn2023reflexion,madaan2023selfrefine,kim2023language,kamoi-etal-2024-llms} or critic ensemble \citep{mousavi2023ncriticsselfrefinementlargelanguage}, but limitations persist.
+Feedback quality suffers without oracle labels \citep{huang2024largelanguagemodelsselfcorrect}: prior studies attribute this to poor error localization \citep{tyen-etal-2024-llms} and detection \citep{kamoi2024evaluating}.
+Most approaches use multi-step prompting, whereas we focus on single-pass self-correction and study limitations from a cognitive perspective.
+Related work using RL \citep{kumar2025training} or training signals from ground truth \citep{deepseekai2025deepseekr1incentivizingreasoningcapability} induces self-correction without characterizing what factors drive it.

-Our work provides an explanation by revealing that LLMs suffer from self-correction blind spot: they can correct errors in external inputs but not in their own outputs.
+\textbf{Prompt injection for evaluation.} Traditional prompt injection research focuses on adversarial manipulation (e.g., attackers injecting malicious instructions to distort outputs) \citep{10.5555/3666122.3669630,10.5555/3698900.3699003}.
+Controlled error injection to evaluate self-correction is underexplored.
+For example, \citet{lanham2023measuringfaithfulnesschainofthoughtreasoning} injected mistakes into reasoning chains to measure consistency between steps and conclusions, but not self-correction capability.
+Our work advances this by systematically injecting errors across task complexities to reveal the blind spots in how LLMs correct themselves.

-\textbf{Test-time interventions}: Recently, compute has been shifted from training time \citep{kaplan2020scalinglawsneurallanguage} to test time, which can lead to a better "compute-optimal" result \citep{snell2024scalingllmtesttimecompute}.
-Simple test-time scaling \citep{muennighoff2025s1simpletesttimescaling} finetuned with 1,000 curated questions with reasoning traces and forcing compute budget by appending ``\textit{Wait}" have demonstrated a scaling performance on reasoning benchmarks with thinking tokens.
-We provide a behavior explanation for why it works by conducting an intervention experiment on an unfinetuned model.
+\textbf{Hallucination snowballing.} \citet{pmlr-v235-zhang24ay} demonstrate that once LLMs hallucinate, subsequent tokens often align with the initial error, suggesting inherent limits to self-correction during generation.
+We explain this phenomenon by identifying the blind spot.